arpit-agr/github-globe/src/testimonials/onkar-kanwar.md

 homepage: true
 ---

-“We were amazed by the iteration speed that was unlocked by Noodl.
-It translated to quicker live experiments, velocity of development, and convenient updates of an MVP in 3 weeks.”
+We were amazed by the iteration speed that was unlocked by Noodl.
+It translated to quicker live experiments, velocity of development, and convenient updates of an MVP in 3 weeks.